28 FILMFEST DRESDEN tribute to Juergen Boettcher

 Tribute Programme in Honour of Jürgen Böttcher

-ILMFEST DRESDEN is presenting eight films from the artist in two tribute programmes.
+FILMFEST DRESDEN is presenting eight films from the artist in two tribute programmes.
 Many of his films were banned as a result of the restrictive culture policy in East Germany (GDR) and remained inaccessible to audiences for decades.

 Tribute Programme 1